gocn/translator/2019/w16_an_overview_of_go_tooling.md

 ### Running and Comparing Benchmarks

 A nice feature of Go is that it makes it easy to benchmark your code.
-If you're not familiar with the general process for writing benchmarks there are good guides [here](https://dave.cheney.net/2013/06/30/how-to-write-benchmarks-in-go) and [here](https://dave.cheney.net/2013/06/30/how-to-write-benchmarks-in-go).
+If you're not familiar with the general process for writing benchmarks there are good guides [here](https://dave.cheney.net/2013/06/30/how-to-write-benchmarks-in-go).

 To run benchmarks you'll need to use the `go test` tool, with the `-bench` flag set to a regular expression that matches the benchmarks you want to execute.
 For example: